This post may contain affiliate links. Please read my affiliate policy.

 Make Recipe

-Fall Soup Ingredients
+Healthy Fall Soup Ingredients

 While I love the berries, squashes, and crispy produce of Summer, I find myself craving the buttery, hearty veggies of Fall.
-You’ll find many Fall-fresh ingredients in the above healthy soup recipes because ingredients used in their proper season contain the most nutrients.
+You’ll find many fall-fresh ingredients in the above healthy soup recipes because ingredients used in their proper season contain the most nutrients.
 If you’re creating a fall kitchen garden, then pick from this list!

 ArtichokesChilesPumpkins